Private equity firms trawl European markets for fresh deals

 This is driving some firms to hunt out cheaper companies away from auction processes, where multiple bidders push up prices.
 Instead these private equity buyers can be the first to make cost cuts, improve efficiency and open new markets - and potentially boost returns for investors.

-In the last week, Bain Capital has agreed to buy Spanish call centre business Atento from telecoms group Telefonica , Cinven is buying generics pharmaceutical business Amdipharm and PAI Partners has taken control of Italian eyewear maker Marcolin.
+In the last week, Bain Capital has agreed to buy Spanish call center business Atento from telecoms group Telefonica (TEF.MC), Cinven CINV.UL is buying generics pharmaceutical business Amdipharm and PAI Partners has taken control of Italian eyewear maker Marcolin MCL.MI.

-And other deals are in the pipeline, with Carlyle pursuing defence group Chemring and Advent International launching bids for German retailer Douglas and Dutch pharmacy chain Mediq, while Advent and Mid-Europa are in the midst of a rare takeover spat for Polish supermarket Eko Holding.
+And other deals are in the pipeline, with Carlyle (CG.O) pursuing defense group Chemring (CHG.L) and Advent International launching bids for German retailer Douglas DOHG.DE and Dutch pharmacy chain Mediq MEDIQ.AS, while Advent and Mid-Europa are in the midst of a rare takeover spat for Polish supermarket Eko Holding EKOP.WA.

 These deals are more complex, showing how private equity firms have to work harder to overcome multiple hurdles.
 In Britain, for example, takeover rules make it harder to take companies private.
 The uncertain economic outlook may make businesses hoard cash and stick with non-core divisions rather than sell.
 Entrepreneurs may be wary of selling out too cheaply, private equity professionals and bankers said.

-“There is a very big universe of private equity firms and low deal numbers so they need to find new ways to make returns work,” said Tommy Erdei, managing director in the healthcare investment banking group at Jefferies, which advised Cinven on its acquisition of Amdipharm.
+“There is a very big universe of private equity firms and low deal numbers so they need to find new ways to make returns work,” said Tommy Erdei, managing director in the healthcare investment banking group at Jefferies JEF.N, which advised Cinven on its acquisition of Amdipharm.

 “PE firms are showing more caution and are drilling down in their due diligence, but when they find something they like, they are even more focused on getting the deal done.”